ihumanable/patch/pages/guide-book/02-patching.md

 end
 ```

-No many how many times we call `String.upcase/1` from here on in and no matter what arguments we pass, we will always get back the value `:patched`.
+No matter how many times we call `String.upcase/1` from here on in and no matter what arguments we pass, we will always get back the value `:patched`.

 ## Callable Values